 - Other conditions.

-Children: It's LIKELY UNSAFE to give Oregon grape to children, especially newborns.
+Children: It's LIKELY UNSAFE to give Oregon grape to infants.
 The berberine in Oregon grape can cause brain damage (kernicterus) in newborns, particularly premature newborns who have jaundice.
 Jaundice is a condition in which there is yellowing of the eyes and skin caused by bile pigments in the blood.
 There isn't enough reliable information to know if Oregon grape is safe to give to older children.
 Stay on the safe side and avoid use.

 Cyclosporine (Neoral, Sandimmune) interacts with OREGON GRAPE

 The body breaks down cyclosporine (Neoral, Sandimmune) to get rid of it.
 Oregon grape might decrease how fast the body breaks down cyclosporine (Neoral, Sandimmune).
 This might cause there to be too much cyclosporine (Neoral, Sandimmune) in the body and potentially cause side effects.

 Medications changed by the liver (Cytochrome P450 3A4 (CYP3A4) substrates) interacts with OREGON GRAPE

 Some medications are changed and broken down by the liver.

 Oregon grape might decrease how quickly the liver breaks down some medications.
 Taking Oregon grape along with some medications that are broken down by the liver can increase the effects and side effects of some medications.
 Before taking Oregon grape, talk to your healthcare provider if you are taking any medications that are changed by the liver.
 Some medications changed by the liver include cyclosporine (Neoral, Sandimmune), lovastatin (Mevacor), clarithromycin (Biaxin), indinavir (Crixivan), sildenafil (Viagra), triazolam (Halcion), and many others.